GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Request body: _None_
     - Response: `200 OK` (success)
     - Error responses: `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing expertId, name, surname, email and expertises.
+    - Response body: An array of objects, for each containing expertId, name, surname, email and expertisesSkillLevels (array of objects, for each containing expertise and skillLevel).
 An error message in case of error

       ```
       [